Windell2468/Data-Dashboard-Part-1/README.md

 Submitted by: **Jerry Rogers Jr.**

 This web app: **is a data dashboard for Disney characters that uses the Disney API.
-It allows users to search for Disney characters in films and books.**
+It allows users to search for Disney characters in films.**

 Time spent: **8** hours spent in total